-However, equity gaps in awards remain evident.
+However, equity gaps in awards remain evident, particularly for male students of color.
 For example:

-- In 2018-2019, of the 679 degrees granted, 162 (23.8%) were awarded to Black or African American students; in 2022-2023, 117 degrees of 537 (21.7%) were awarded to Black or African American students. - In 2020-2021, of the 190 Associate Degree for Transfer, which support direct pathways to transfer to CSU's, 20 (10.5%) were awarded to Black or African American students.
+- In 2018-2019, of the 679 degrees granted, 170 (26.15%) were awarded to Black or African American students, however, only 38 (22%) were awarded to Black or African American male students who comprised approximately 35% of the student population; - By 2021-2022, 117 degrees of 538 (21.7%) were awarded to Black or African American students; however, 38 (32.4%) of these were awarded to men while female students continued to be awarded the majority of degrees. - In 2020-2021, of the 172 Associate Degree for Transfer, which support direct pathways to transfer to California State Universities (CSU's), 33 (19.2%) were awarded to Black or African American students; however, only 12 (7%) were awarded to Black or African American male students.
+While Black or African American students comprised 22.5% of the total student population in this academic year, Black or African American male students represented a comparatively small proportion (390 or @6%) of the student population a statistic that also reflects disproportionate barriers to access for this segment of the population.

-Additional course and program completion data, may be accessed via the Fact Book: link.
+Additional course and program completion data, may be accessed via the

+Fact Book: link.